lenoxys/hacklab/docs/02-build/deploy-aws.rst

     $ more outputs.tf

 The file ``main.tf`` defines the providers that will be used and the resources that will be created (more on that shortly).
-Since it is poor practice to hard code values into the plan, the file ``variables.tf`` will be used to declare the variables that will be used in the plan (but not necessarily their values).
+Since it is not scalable to hard code values into the plan, the file ``variables.tf`` will be used to declare the variables that will be used in the plan (but not necessarily their values).
 The ``outputs.tf`` file will define the values to display that result from